jmacs/ngx/Readme.md

 An entity is just an integer ID.
 There is no main "game object".
 An entity is basically a primary key.

 ###Component
 An object that contains the state data for one aspect of an entity.
 Think of a component as a table row in a database.
 It has no methods for behavior.
-If you want to create a component, make a class and make it inherit NgxComponet.
+If you want to create a component, make a class and have it inherit NgxComponent.
 Components are associated to one entity and an entity cannot have two or more of the same component types associated with it.

 ###Table
 A table is a collection of game components.
 Each "row" in the table is a component and each component has a entity key.
-So if you want a "Position" component for a player entity you could write something like "var pos = PositionTable[player]".
+So if you want a "Position" component for a player entity you could write something like "var pos = PositionTable[playerEntity]".
 Tables handle object pooling and other infrastructure related tasks.
 One thing to remember... adding (and removing) a component from the table is an asyncronous operation.
-You cannot add a comonent and start working with it right away.
+Table operations are "committed" at the end of each frame so you cannot add a comonent and start working with it right away.

 ###Database
-A collection of Tables.
+A collection of Tables just like a database.

 ###Prefab
 A prefab is a factory for creating entities.
 For example, the Mario entity prefab creates components in these tables: